sapristi/journal-startpage/README.md

  - display calendar
  - show bookmarks from selected folder

+Global shortcuts allow for keyboard-first usage.

-It uses your browser sync storage, so that your data is safely backed-up, and can be shared between
+It uses your browser sync storage, so that your data is safely backed-up, and can be shared between computers.

 - [Mozilla add-on](https://addons.mozilla.org/fr/firefox/addon/journal-startpage/)